MaxPrestonLiu/Multiple_Equation_Tools/README.md

 # Multiple_Equation_Tools
 This is a toolkit containing two tools to calculate solutions of multi-variable functions.
-Both the two tools in this project deal with equations containing arbitrary number of variables; the difference is that in equation_calculator.py, you are allowed to put in a number of equations, and you receive the exact value of each variable as long as the number of equations equal to the number of variables, and a kind reminder is that here the exact value are fractions, rather than float numbers.
+Both the two tools in this project deal with linear equations containing arbitrary number of variables; the difference is that in equation_calculator.py, you are allowed to put in a number of equations, and you receive the exact value of each variable as long as the number of equations equal to the number of variables, and a kind reminder is that here the exact value are fractions, rather than float numbers.
 While in the un_fixed_equations, you are allowed to